Greek Lemon Chicken

 Thanks, Sarah! :)

-This looks so delicious!
+This was so delicious!
 I love chicken and lemon together!

 Always a great combo, Michelle!